GPT4Dev/awsBedrock-API-Builder-CommandPattern/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

-We welcome you to use the GitHub issue tracker
+We welcome you to use the GitHub issue tracker to report bugs or suggest features.

+When f